zjugxz/zjugxz.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper “MAF ”on earable sensing was accepted by <strong>ACM CHI 2024 !</strong>
+Our paper "MAF" on earable sensing was accepted by <strong>ACM CHI 2024 !</strong>